-- Ensure a thorough physical examination is undertaken and any physical or mental health problems identified treated appropriately. - The following Blood tests are recommended in an individual with LD when dementia is suspected - Full blood counts - Urea and Electrolytes - Blood Glucose (Fasting Blood Sugar is ideal) - Liver and Thyroid Function Tests - B12 and Folate levels - o Lipid profile - Other blood tests as indicated by the physical examination and history - Sensory screening vision and hearing. - Consider psychosocial causes (bereavement, abuse etc.) - The doctor assessing the person with Down syndrome for dementia will need to decide whether to offer to refer for a brain scan such as CT or MRI.
+- Ensure a thorough physical examination is undertaken and any physical or mental health problems identified treated appropriately. - The following Blood tests are recommended in an individual with LD when dementia is suspected - o Full blood counts - Urea and Electrolytes - o Blood Glucose (Fasting Blood Sugar is ideal) - Liver and Thyroid Function Tests - o B12 and Folate levels - Lipid profile - Other blood tests as indicated by the physical examination and history - Sensory screening vision and hearing. - Consider psychosocial causes (bereavement, abuse etc.) and environmental changes. - The doctor assessing the person with Down syndrome for dementia will need to decide whether to offer to refer for a brain scan such as CT or MRI.
 Brain scans are recommended by NICE (The National Institute for Health and Care Excellence) to exclude other brain pathologies and to help determining the type of dementia.
 This may be less useful in Down syndrome, and it is recommended only to "rule out" other pathology as the atrophy seen in Alzheimer's disease is also seen in people with Down syndrome who are not dementing.
-Vascular dementia is said to be rare in this group.
+Vascular dementia is less likely to occur in persons with Down syndrome.